Have an Oxygen Concentrator at home? Here’s how you can ensure Safety

 Supplemental oxygen is an important aspect of COPD treatment because it allows your lungs to take in enough oxygen to meet the needs of your organs and tissues.
 Without it, your blood oxygen saturation can drop to dangerously low levels, causing hypoxemia, which can lead to serious, life-threatening problems.

 Supplemental oxygen is also useful for treating acute COPD symptoms, and it can help you if you get out of breath while exercising or if your symptoms worsen.
 Supplemental oxygen is also used by many patients to treat low blood oxygen levels during the night.

-We’ll show you how to practise good oxygen safety in this post so you may avoid accidents, injuries, or fires caused by utilising supplemental oxygen.
+We’ll show you how to practice good oxygen safety in this post so you may avoid accidents, injuries, or fires caused by utilizing supplemental oxygen.
 We’ll go through the advantages and disadvantages of oxygen therapy, as well as how to avoid fire hazards and follow basic safety protocols when using, storing, and transporting your oxygen.

 Hazards involved with Supplemental Oxygen

 Standard oxygen tanks, the most popular type of supplemental oxygen equipment, come with their own set of risks.
 When oxygen is held in a tank, it must be kept at a high pressure, which implies that if the container is broken or ruptured, the oxygen can burst violently or “go off like a rocket.”
 An oxygen concentrator equipment can help you avoid this hazard, but they are more expensive and harder to come by.
 Because their budget, insurance, or medicare provider won’t pay it, many people don’t have access to anything other than pressurised or liquid oxygen tanks.